 Top 10 Foods Highest in Saturated Fat

-Saturated fats are solid fats, such as those found in meat, butter, lard, and coconut oil (as opposed to liquid oils, like olive oil, which contains mainly unsaturated fats).
-Over-consumption of saturated fat has been linked with health problems, especially increased risk of cardiovascular disease.
+Saturated fats are solid fats, such as those found in meat, butter, lard, and coconut oil (as opposed to liquid oils, like olive oil, which contain unsaturated fats).

 Below is a list of the top ten foods highest in saturated fat, for more see the lists of healthy high fat foods, unhealthy high fat foods to avoid, and high cholesterol foods.